How Are Revocable and Irrevocable Trusts Taxed?

 $9,541 – $12,950 35%

 $12,951 and above 37%

 As you can see, trusts reach the top rate at just under $13,000 of income.
 Except for the best heeled trust beneficiaries, their own marginal rates are likely to be much lower, since individuals need more than $500,000 of income and married couples more than $600,000 of income to reach this rate.
-This means that trusts can usually save taxes by distributing all but minimal income to beneficiaries.
+This means that revocable and irrevocable trusts can usually save taxes by distributing all but minimal income to beneficiaries.
 Of course, taxes paid is only one consideration in determining whether it’s appropriate to make distributions.